EasySensors/ButtonSizeNode/README.md

 D8 |	Connected to CS FLASH chip (OTA) M25P40
 MISO, MOSI, SCK, RST |	Connected to ISP header
 ANT |	RFM69 antenna
+Bat+ | Unregulated power up to 6.5 Volts
+Gnd | Ground
+Scissors line | you cat cut sensors and battery holder if you need just controller and radio

 How to use it as home automation (IOT) node controller